Gear Reviews8 min read

 • Limited visibility for anxious dogs

-Our verdict: The only crate we'd recommend for air travel.
+My verdict: It's the only crate I'd recommend for air travel.

 4. Amazon Basics Foldable Metal Crate (Best Budget)

-Let's be honest — not everyone needs a premium crate.
-The Amazon Basics crate does exactly what it says: it's a solid metal crate that folds flat, includes a divider, and costs about 30% less than the iCrate.
+Here's the thing: not everyone needs a premium crate.
+The Amazon Basics model does exactly what it says.
+It's a solid metal crate that folds flat and costs about 30% less than the iCrate.

 Buy the Amazon Basics Crate on Amazon